vishvAsa/kalpAntaram/kANe/v4/5/General_Index.md

 Tnta, 12, 11n, of the birth of Yama and Yami from Vivasvat 198, of Indradyumna, 694-695; of Kavasa and Sarasvati 558-559, 680, of Nacıletas 3840, of Nimi who perfor med śrāddha for bus predeceased son 364; of Paundraba Vāsudeva, who challcoged Krsna with the helpof king of Kasi 622, of Sagara's soos reduced to ashes by the wrath of Kapıla 595,

-of 'saptavyādbas' 445n, of Sapabśepa -274, of ten Vośve-devas to be in. voked in five classes of śrāddhas 4570, of Tuladhāra and Jājali 570; of Usasti Cābrayana and his para taking of forbidden food 100,681, of Vāmadeva, who desired to eat dogs flesh when famisbed 100, of Viśva mitra, who proceeded to take the haunch of a dog from the hands of a Cāndæla, 100, of Vyasa, who, when on the point of cursing Kasi, was ordered by Siva who bad assumed the form of an householder not to enter Kasi escept on the 8th and
+of 'saptavyādbas' 445n, of Sapabśepa -274, of ten Vośve-devas to be in. voked in five classes of śrāddhas 4570, of Tuladhāra and Jājali 570; of Usasti Cābrayana and his para taking of forbidden food 100,681, of Vāmadeva, who desired to eat dogs flesh when famisbed 100, of Viśva mitra, who proceeded to take the haunch of a dog from the hands of a Cāndæla, 100, of Vyasa, who, when on the point of cursing Kasi, was ordered by Śiva who bad assumed the form of an householder not to enter Kasi escept on the 8th and

 14tA tithis, 638-639 Striparva 223 Sudarsana, commentator of Ap gr 472 Suddbi (re-conversion) modern move ment of, for taking back those converted by force, fraad or other